-In accordance with the Climate Resilience Policy, Council are in the early stages of scoping and preparing strategies that focuses on how we as a community can adapt to our changing climate.
+In accordance with the Climate Resilience Policy, Council are in the early stages of scoping and preparing a Plan that focuses on how we as a community can adapt to our changing climate.
+This will be titled the Climate Ready Lismore Plan.
 The aim of this work is to facilitate collaborative actions to reduce risks so that we can continue to live, survive and thrive in Lismore.

 Lismore City Council is committed Council to prioritising a place-based approach to developing climate change resilience frameworks.

 So far, Council have worked with the communities at Nimbin and The Channon to develop such frameworks.

 If you would like to be involved in developing a Resilience Plan for your community, contact Council’s Strategic Planning team at firstname.lastname@example.org.